-Notice how the words echo the words that were used when the follow up was initially set.
-In particular, notice the trigger phrase “. . .the next steps, if any.”
+Notice how the words echo those that were used when the follow-up was initially set.
+In particular, notice the trigger phrase “… the next steps, if any.”
 The “if any” will help reduce some of the ‘stress’ or concern a first time prospect might have.
-Often they skip out on the follow up call because they are worried that they’ll have to make a commitment.
+Often they skip out on the follow-up call because they are worried that they’ll have to make a commitment.
 This is natural and okay.
 If the prospect senses an easy, informal, no pressure type of phone call, he is more likely to show up on time for that call.

 Notice in the subject line there is a reference to an article.
 At the end of your e-mail add a P.S. that says,

 “John, in the meantime, here’s an article I thought you might enjoy, regarding…”

 The article may be about your industry, the market, a product or better yet, something non-business related that you had discussed in your initial call.
 This creates tremendous value even if the client does not open it.

 Why?
 Because you took the time to do something extra.
 This helps get you remembered and gives the client yet another reason to take your follow-up call.